ryanhaining/cppitertools/README.md

 zip
 ---

-Zips an aribitrary amount of ranges together into a new range.
-Iterating over this range yields an iterators that dereferences to a tuple of iterators.
+Takes an arbitrary number of ranges of different types and efficiently iterates over them in parallel (so an iterator to each container is incremented simultaneously).
-Terminates on the shortest range.
+When you dereference an iterator to "zipped" range you get a tuple of iterators to those containers.

 Example usage:
 ```c++